HenryQuillin/cryptocurrency-exchange/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A cryptocurrency exchange to buy and sell $ETH (Ether) and $CRCO (Chrono Coin).
+A cryptocurrency exchange to buy and sell $ETH (Ether) and $CRCO (Fake coin I made).
 Connects to the Metamask wallet.
 Built with React.JS, Solidity, Truffle, and Web3.JS.

 ### Built With